“Smoke Gets in Your Eyes”

-The central premise of Mad Men‘s pilot is simple: a day in the life of a Manhattan ad-man in 1960.
-We follow the main character as he wines and dines wealthy clients, prepares a pitch for Lucky Strike cigarettes and then has sex with his beatnik mistress.
+The main premise of Mad Men‘s pilot episode is simple: a day in the life of a Manhattan ad-man in 1960.
+We follow him as he wines and dines wealthy clients, comes up with a genius campaign for a cigarette company and has sex with his bohemian mistress.
 All in a day’s work.

-Of course, one of those infinitesimal lives belongs to Donald Draper, who just so happens to be the most interesting man in the world.
+Don Draper is the world’s most interesting man.
 He’s not just an advertising executive; he’s a way of life.
 Women want him, and men want to be him.
-The perfect TV character.
+In other words, the perfect TV character.

-The goal of the pilot is to sell us on Don’s lavish lifestyle, and thanks to actor Jon Hamm’s effortless charisma, this is accomplished tenfold within the first five minutes.
-The series as a whole, however, wants to delve deep into his complex psyche.
+“Smoke Gets in Your Eyes” wants to sell us on Don’s lavish lifestyle, and thanks to actor Jon Hamm’s effortless charisma, we’re instantly hooked from the very first scene.
+However, the series as a whole wants to delve deep into his complex psyche.
 In its ambitions and aspirations, Mad Men is the clear heir apparent to The Sopranos.

 Who is Donald Draper?
 Or, more philosophically, why is Donald Draper?
 Why do any of us want the things we want?
+Can people change?
 Series creator Matthew Weiner has large intentions for his leading man.

-In what may be the episode’s only misstep, Peggy gives in to his advances, and sleeps with Pete later that night.
-It’s a questionable move, for sure.
+In what may be the episode’s only misstep, Peggy gives in to Pete’s advances and sleeps with him after his bachelor party.
+It’s a questionable decision, especially considering that Pete is easily the most reprehensible character we have the displeasure to meet.

 It initially took me several viewings to fully appreciate this episode, but I now view it as a near-perfect introduction to the world of Mad Men.
-The characters are fully-formed, the pacing is elegant, and the overall tone is warm and welcoming.
-What more could you ask for?
+The characters are fully-formed, the pacing is elegant and the overall tone is warm and welcoming.

 Even though it lacks the traditional TV action of a pilot episode, “Smoke Gets in Your Eyes” is a thoughtful and introspective start to one of the greatest shows in television history.

 - Mad Men loves its symbolism, and Don Draper has plenty of moments of quiet introspection.
-Even though the image of a fly buzzing inside a ceiling light might be more transfixing to Don than to us, it’s still a good representation of his internal struggle amidst the bright lights of big business.
+During the episode, he’s transfixed by the image of a fly buzzing inside a ceiling light and later hears the faint sounds of gunfire as he lays down for a power nap in his office.

 - The opening title card, which features a definition of “Mad Men” (“a term coined in the late 1950s to describe the advertising executives of Madison Avenue…They coined it”) is perhaps the only corny moment of the entire episode.
 “Oh, it’s going to be one of those types of shows,” I said to myself.
 Thank God I was wrong.